Kangiriyanka/joe-farah/src/pages/projects/gameok.md

 &nbsp;

-A game can be owned by many users and vice-versa which means it's a many-to-many relationship with the Game table.
-With many-to-many, we need a relationship table that links User and Game.
+A game can be owned by many users and vice versa which means it's a many-to-many relationship with the Game table.
+With many-to-many, we need a relationship table that links users and games.
 That's the purpose of the GameOwnership table which has an extra column 'memories' for a user to store the unique memories associated with the game.
-The same type of relationship exists between Game and Console: a Console can have many games and a game can be on many consoles.
+A similar many-to-many relationship exists between games and consoles: a Console can have many games and a game can be on many consoles.
 We represent this relationship with the GameConsole table.
-In SQLAlchemy, you use relationship.back_populates to represent those assocations. &nbsp;
+In SQLAlchemy, you use relationship.back_populates() to represent those associations. &nbsp;

 &nbsp;

-On my part, one design weakness is not adding the relationship between a User and a Console.
+One design weakness is not adding the relationship between a User and a Console.
 A trivial consequence of that would be having to do 4 joins to get the consoles owned by the user which was something I needed to do in my app.

 &nbsp;

 ### Useful Queries

-My queries in the actual project use the legacy version(1.x) of SQLAlchemy, but I'll show the 2.x version here.
+My queries in the actual project use the legacy version(1.x) of SQLAlchemy, but here's the (2.x) way to do it.

 &nbsp;